BiskottoScriptato/mgame-mixer-softwarefix/README.md

 ## 🛠 Usage

 1. **Start the Backend**:
-   Run the Python server to establish communication with the M-Game hardware.
+   Run the Python server to establish communication with the M-Game hardware. (you can also compile it with pyinstaller and put it in shell:startup so it runs in the background).
    ```bash
    python servermgame.py
    ```